 One of the most recognisable figures in Test cricket was born.
-David Shepherd never played Tests (although he was once prominent with Gloucestershire) - but he took charge of 92 of them.
+David Shepherd never played Tests (although he was once prominent with Gloucestershire) - but he took charge in 92 of them.
 He was also the only umpire to have officiated in six World Cups (1983-2003), including three finals.
 Some of his superstitions became part of the fabric of cricket, especially the gull-like one-legged stance and assorted hops and skips when a team scored the dreaded Nelsons of 111, 222, 333 and so on.
 He died in 2009 at the age of 68 after a long battle with cancer.

 Against West Indies in Melbourne, Dennis Lillee took the wicket of Larry Gomes, his 310th in Test cricket, to break the world record set by Lance Gibbs in 1975-76.
 Lillee took the record to 355, which lasted until Ian Botham bettered it at The Oval in 1986.

-Another eight-wicket haul, this time by Imran Khan, whose 8 for 60 wrecked India's second innings to give Pakistan their then-biggest win against India - by an innings and in 86 runs - in Karachi.
+Another eight-wicket haul, this time by Imran Khan, whose 8 for 60 wrecked India's second innings to give Pakistan their then-biggest win against India - by an innings and 86 runs - in Karachi.
 Pakistan put India in and bowled them out for 169 (the only real resistance coming from Kapil Dev), and then piled up a huge total, with Zaheer Abbas and Mudassar Nazar adding 213 for the fifth wicket.
 Pakistan's victory was achieved with a day to spare.
 Imran finished with match figures of 11 for 79, which took him past 200 wickets in Tests.

 Back down under for this one.
 Not many of the people who watched David Boon scratching around for runs early in his Test career would have believed he was capable of racking up 7422 of them by the end of his career, including 21 centuries, the last of which was scored today, against Sri Lanka in Melbourne.